 I ordered the Red Ranger chicken with prickly ash glaze, bok choy, and kohlrabi (a type of German turnip).

-The chicken was moist and tender, and nicely plated.
+The chicken was tender, and nicely plated.
 But, it fell short of my favorite chicken dish of the past year at Olamaie.

 Nick had ordered the 42-day dry-aged Wagyu NY strip steak with smoked potato, wood ash butter, and wild onion.

 We both agreed his entree was the more flavorful and better one.

 Halibut, Berkshire pork belly, and lion's mane mushroom were some other entrees.

 I became a fan of pastry chef Tavel Bristol-Joseph at Emmer & Rye and later Henbit, thanks to his monster cookies.
 That appreciation was cemented at Hestia.

 Few sweets evoke fire like s'mores, reminding me of summer camp and roasting marshmallows over an open fire in the woods.

-Here, the s'mores concept is elevated with chocolate mousse topped with toasted meringue on a graham cracker base amidst a grey sea of koji and ash cream.
+Here, the s'mores concept is heightened with chocolate mousse topped with toasted meringue on a graham cracker base amidst a grey sea of koji and ash cream.

 Koji is a type of Japanese mold used as a seasoning.
 The ash cream and toasted meringue connect the dessert to live fire.